Sardar Ali Takkar: Early singing career

 His university life provided him more chances to exhibit his hidden talent.
 Initially he presented his skills before his friends, in different musical programmes in the University.
 But in 1982 when Yar Muhammad Maghmum, a professor at the historic Edwardes College Peshawar, wanted to celebrate an evening with the legendary philosopher and poet Ghani Khan, but was unable to find a singer who was ready to meet the challenge of putting Ghani's poetry to music.
 One of his student, Quaid Muhammad Khan (Manki Sharif) was able to inform Takkar of this situation.
 When Takkar became aware of this, he agreed to sing in that programme.
 Some people also recorded this programme on audio cassette, which got so much prominence that music stores started selling it on a regular basis.
 In this way, his debut album (solely based on Ghani khan's poetry) touched the market incidentally.
 In 2014 he performed at Nobel peace prize ceremony in Oslo, when Malala Yousafzai was getting Nobel Peace Prize Award.
 His song was based on the promotion of girls education.
 Since 2010 he is working in Voice of America as an international broadcaster.

 Pakistan Television

 It was in those days when a program for youths named "Zalmey Kool" (Young Generation) used to broadcast from the Radio Pakistan.
 Takkar for the first time not only played different instruments but also sang two ghazals in that program.
 After that, he also had the opportunity to record a program at the Peshawar Center of Pakistan Television Vision (PTV).

 Soviet War in Afghanistan

 In 1984, Takkar left for Afghanistan.
 His stay in Afghanistan helped him become able to sing other varieties of pashto music and his singing from Afghanistan also brought him prominence back at home.
 In recognition of his unforgettable services to Pashto music, the government of Pakistan awarded him with the "Presidential Award for Pride of Performance".
-He is also a recipient of numerous awards and certificates from a number of cultural organizations.
+He is also a recipient of numerous awards and certificates from a number of cultural organisations.